Sunnyshin0824/sunnyshin_portfolio/README.md

 - 😄 **Pronouns:** she/her

 ---
 <h3 align="left">  In this portfolio, you will find examples of my data science projects, demonstrating my ability to work with diverse datasets and create impactful solutions.
-Whether it's building predictive models or designing interactive dashboards, I strive to make data-driven decisions accessible and actionable.
-Thank you for taking the time to explore my work, and please feel free to reach out if you have any questions or collaboration opportunities! </h3>
+Whether it's building predictive models or designing interactive dashboards, I strive to make data-driven decisions accessible and actionable. </h3>